tlswg/tls13-spec/draft-ietf-tls-tls13.md

 > Where hashed_data is the hash output described in
 {{authentication-messages}}, namely Hash(Handshake Context +
-Certificate).
+Certificate) + Hash(resumption_context).
 For concreteness, this means that the value that is signed is:

 ~~~~